mavlink/MAVSDK-docs/en/getting_started/faq.md

 ### Are serial connections supported?

-The architecture has stubs for serial, TCP, and UDP connections.
-However, only UDP connections are implemented right now.
+Yes.
+Serial, TCP, and UDP connections are supported.

 ### Why is libCURL a dependency?